crmathieu/planet/README.md

 This API helps maintains information about a set of users and the groups they are members of.
 HTTP verbs are used to implicitly indicate what the intent is, whether it is about _users_ or _groups_:

 ### GET
-_GET_ is used to fetch information
+_GET_ is used to fetch data.

 ### POST
-_POST_ is used to add new information
+_POST_ is used to add new information.

 ### PUT
-_PUT_ is used for information updates
+_PUT_ is used for data updates.

 ### DELETE
-_DELETE_ is used to remove information
+_DELETE_ is used to remove information.

 An endpoint is characterized by its name and the http verb required for the call.
 Endpoints can be categorized in 2 classes: The **users** and **groups** classes.